magmo/apps/packages/wallet/src/redux/protocols/responding/readme.md

   - Option 2: Allow the responding protocol to have two start points (WaitForOptionSelection or WaitForApproval)
   - Option 3: Separate responding into two different protocols.
 One that is responsible for submitting the provided response.
 One that is responsible for asking the user for a response.
   - Option 4: Always ask the user?
+  - Option 5: Responding protocol always responds if possible based on existing commitment.
+Otherwise it waits for a response.
 - Should we bother letting the user know there's a difference between `RespondWithExistingMove` and `Refute`?
 Only one of those options should be valid at a time (I think).
 We could just prevent the user with the option of selecting a move or having the Wallet auto respond.

 ## State machine (option 1)